 The types of lunar eclipse

-The Total lunar eclipse which occurs when the Sun, the Earth and the moon all lie on a straight line with the Earth in the middle. and it occurs when the whole moon enters the shadow area (umbra) of the Earth, the moon appears with red colour.
+The Total lunar eclipse occurs when the Sun, the Earth and the moon all lie in a straight line with the Earth in the middle. and it occurs when the whole moon enters the shadow area (umbra) of the Earth, the moon appears with red colour.

 The partial lunar eclipse which is a type of lunar eclipses which occurs when a part of the moon enters the umbra region of the Earth, In the partial lunar eclipse, We can see a part of the moon enters the umbra region.